Schwab vs IBKR

 • Forecast trader

-• iBot, an artificial intelligence tool
+• iBot, an artificial intelligence

 • Margin calculator

-• Educational center with video tutorials
+• Educational center, including video tutorials

 • Time & sales data